HakzTV/secrets-app/README.md

 # secrets-app

-This is a very basic simple secrets app.
-Where i get to practice security via NodeJS and MongoDB
+This is a very basic simple secrets app where users get to share secrets anonymously.
+All they need to do is sign up and or log in and get to sharing.